jpardogo/GoogleProgressBar/README.md

 GoogleProgressBar
 ===============

-Android library fot the google circles ProgressBar.
+Android library for the google circles ProgressBar.

 ![GoogleProgressBar][1]

-####On progress...

 Developed By
 --------------------